o1-labs/proof-systems/book/src/plonk/zkpm.md

 In PLONK (considered as an interactive oracle proof), the prover sends the verifier several polynomials.
 They are evaluated at some $k$ points during the course of the protocol.
 Of course, if we want zero-knowledge, we would require that those evaluations do not reveal anything about the proof's underlying witness.

-PLONK as described <a href="https://eprint.iacr.org/2019/953" target="_blank" rel="noopener">here</a> achieves <a href="https://minaprotocol.com/blog/zero-knowledge-proofs-an-intuitive-explanation">zero knowledge</a> by multiplying the polynomials with a small degree polynomial of random coefficients.
-When PLONK is instantiated with a discrete-log base <a href="https://eprint.iacr.org/2016/263" target="_blank" rel="noopener">Bootle et al type</a> polynomial commitment scheme, the polynomial degrees must be padded to the nearest power of two.
+PLONK as described [here](https://eprint.iacr.org/2019/953) achieves [zero knowledge](https://minaprotocol.com/blog/zero-knowledge-proofs-an-intuitive-explanation) by multiplying the polynomials with a small degree polynomial of random coefficients.
+When PLONK is instantiated with a discrete-log base [Bootle et al type](https://eprint.iacr.org/2016/263) polynomial commitment scheme, the polynomial degrees must be padded to the nearest power of two.
 As a result, since several of the polynomials in PLONK already have degree equal to a power of two before the zero-knowledge masking, the multiplication with a random polynomial pushes the degree to the next power of two, which hurts efficiency.
 In order to avoid it, we propose an alternative method of achieving zero knowledge.

 ## Zero Knowledge for the Column Polynomials